theonlywitcher/Albion-Dungeon-Checker/README.md

 # Albion Dungeon Checker/Scanner
 Ava Dungeon Chest and Boss Checker for Albion Online.
 # Version 2
-- Checking the dungeon with oneclick , it will show you the bosses and their chests in the floor.
+- Checking the dungeon with oneclick , it will show you the bosses and their chests in the floor and if there's next floor.
 ![Interface](https://github.com/theonlywitcher/Albion-Dungeon-Checker/blob/main/Version%202.0.png)<br />
 ![Output](https://github.com/theonlywitcher/Albion-Dungeon-Checker/blob/main/image.png)
 [![Watch the video](https://i.sstatic.net/Vp2cE.png)](https://github.com/theonlywitcher/Albion-Dungeon-Checker/blob/main/checker.mp4)
 # Version 3
-- Checking with oneclick(Faster than V2) , gives you history of your checks of the day , the number of mobs each dungeon
+- Checking with oneclick(Faster than V2) show you the bosses and their chests , number of mobs in the dungeon , if there's a second floor , history of your checks of the day
 ![image](https://github.com/theonlywitcher/Albion-Dungeon-Checker/blob/main/Version%203.0.png)<br />
 ![Output](https://github.com/theonlywitcher/Albion-Dungeon-Checker/blob/main/V3-putput.png)